MatteoCastiglio/Daniele/README.md

 cd jars
 java -jar Server.jar
 ```
-Then launch Daniele selecting the role ( additional options can be used to select time to make a decision and verbose move.
+Then launch Daniele selecting the role ( additional options can be used to select time to make a decision and verbose mode).

 ```[bash]
 cd jars